Threat of EU action on energy spooks German industry

 "It was not part of (coalition) negotiations and will not be implemented in this shape," the ministry said in a statement.

-Energy policy is a central theme in ongoing coalition talks between the conservatives and the SPD.
+Energy policy is a central theme in ongoing coalition talks between Chancellor Angela Merkel's conservatives and the SPD.
 Both parties agree on the need to reform Germany's renewables law (EEG), which has led to runaway energy costs for consumers.

 "State aid proceedings would force Germany to levy full renewable support charges on companies with immediate effect and maybe even retroactively," it said.